 Updated Dec 20, 2014 (original – April 30, 2011)

-This procedure for installing a PC R6870 Video Card into a Mac Pro works for Mac OS Marvericks as well as Mac OS X Lion with one change, you don’t have to load the drivers.
-The Mac OS X Lion software includes the ATI Radeon HD 6870 required for a Mac Pro.
+This procedure for installing a PC R6870 Video Card into a Mac Pro works for Mac OS Yosemite and Marvericks as well as Mac OS X Lion with one change, you don’t have to load the drivers.
+From the release of Mac OS X Lion, the Mac OS software includes the necessary ATI Radeon HD 6870 drivers required for a Mac Pro.
 Unlike supported cards, the screen still starts out black while the OS is booting.

 Recently I decided it was time to swap out my GeForce 8800 GT in my Mac Pro 3,1 for a new video card.
 I did a bunch of research and decided that for around $200 the ATI Radeon HD 6870 1 GB 256-bit GDDR5 PCI Express Twin Frozr II was the best price for performance card.
 This card is built on the ATI Radeon HD 6870 platform.
 The performance was far superior to my GeForce card, it is most likely the quietest card due to the huge heat sinks and two (instead of 1 like most video cards) fans, and has 2 DVI, 2 mini DisplayPort, and a HDMI port.
 Not that I need all those now, but suspect I will in the near future.
 Customer reviews confirmed it was quiet and ran cool.
 More reviews confirmed it ran on the Mac Pro 3,1 (Mac Pro early 2008 running 10.6.7).
 Now that I finally having it working and can attest that it is a very quiet card, as quiet as the GeForce 8800 GT that it replaced.
 Below I explain what it takes to get the card working.